GonzaloAsencio/BaSP-A2022-Etapa-1/README.md

 ***
  ### __Week 05__
 ***
->I did the java script exercises and fixed the errors from last week
+>I did the java script exercises and fixed the errors from last week.
 >

 ***